 Independent Prison Monitor Guidance

-This Guidance will be reviewed regularly and updated as necessary, by the Independent Prison Monitoring Advisory Group.
+This Guidance is reviewed regularly and updated as necessary, by the Independent Prison Monitoring Advisory Group.

 Throughout this document there are hyperlinks that will take you to sections of the HMIPS website, where more detail on specific topics can be found.